BillyNoyes/License-Generator/README.md

 ## Installation
 Ensure you have Node.js installed on your machine.
 You can install the package globally using npm or yarn:

-`npm install -g super-simple-license-generator`
+`npm install -g node-license-generator`

 or

-`yarn global add super-simple-license-generator`
+`yarn global add node-license-generator`

 ## Usage
 Navigate to your project directory and run the following command to generate a license:

-`generate-license`
+`node-license-generator`

 You will be prompted to choose a license, enter your name, and specify the year.

 ### Command-Line Arguments
 You can also provide your name and year directly via command-line arguments to skip the prompts:

-`generate-license --name "John Doe" --year 2024`
+`node-license-generator --name "John Doe" --year 2024`

 ## Examples

 ### Example 1: Interactive Mode
-`generate-license`
+`node-license-generator`

 This command will prompt you to:
 - Choose a license from the list